emperors_new_clothes_06Feb2025_fifthsize

 [uk_rpi] [deflation]

 For many years, inflation has been of huge concern, in the UK and worldwide; it still is.
-During part of 2009 but no longer, the main concern was deflation€¯.
+During part of 2009 but no later, the main concern was deflation€¯.
 Well, what's not to like about prices falling, something to which we're used with electrical goods and clothes?
 Looking at Japan's miserable decade plus, plenty.

 If prices are expected to fall, then the natural response, at an individual level, is to delay buying anything until next year, or even later.
 At times of economic stress, such as when the terms for Brexit still had to be finalised, and we were suffering from Covid, that is even more likely to happen.
 If, however, everyone were to do that, then economic activity would spiral downwards (see here).